Dzhoniq/data-analytics-portfolio/AB test_Cookie Cats/README.md

-# Project 6: "Cookie Cats" game's retention analysis using AB-test
+# Project 6: Mobile Game A/B testing
 ## Project Overview:
 Cookie Cats is a hugely popular mobile puzzle game developed by Tactile Entertainment.
 It's a classic "connect three"-style puzzle game where the player must connect tiles of the same color to clear the board and win the level.
 As players progress through the levels of the game, they will occasionally encounter gates that force them to wait a non-trivial amount of time or make an in-app purchase to progress.
-In addition to driving in-app purchases, these gates serve the important purpose of giving players an enforced break from playing the game, hopefully resulting in that the player's enjoyment of the game being increased and prolonged.

-But where should the gates be placed?
-Initially the first gate was placed at level 30, but in this notebook we analyzed an AB-test where we moved the first gate in Cookie Cats from level 30 to level 40.
-In particular, we looked at the impact on player retention.
+In this project, I analyzed the result of an A/B test where the first gate in Cookie Cats was moved from level 30 to level 40 using the player retention baed on 90189 players data.

 ## Installation and Setup
 To work on this project, download CSV file under the folder.